Henry Beresford, 6th Marquess of Waterford: Biography

 Lord Tyrone was educated at Eton and became Marquess of Waterford in 1895 on the death of his father by suicide.
-When Lord Waterford came of age in 1896 seven hundred invited guests, including the Duke of Beaufort attended the celebrations at the family seat of Curraghmore.
+When Lord Waterford reached his majority (i.e. turned 21 and came of age) on 28 April 1896 seven hundred invited guests, including the Duke of Beaufort attended the celebrations at the family seat of Curraghmore.

 He held a commission in the 4th (Militia) battalion of the Worcestershire Regiment until 18 March 1896, when he transferred to a commission with the regular army as he became second lieutenant in the Royal Horse Guards.

 He was appointed a deputy lieutenant of Northumberland on 21 May 1901, and invested as a Knight of the Order of St Patrick on 15 March 1902.

 On 10 February 1902 he was appointed lieutenant-colonel in command of the South of Ireland Imperial Yeomanry.
 The following month he was seconded to the 37th Battalion of the Imperial Yeomanry, with the temporary rank of captain in the Army.
 The battalion had been raised to provide soldiers for the Second Boer War, and left in late May 1902 for South Africa, arriving in Cape Town the following month.
 Peace had been announced while they were at sea, however, and Lord Waterford soon returned home, resigning his commission in the Imperial Yeomanry on 25 August 1902.

 While big game hunting in southern Africa Lord Tyrone was attacked by a lion.
 He narrowly escaped injury but in 1911 accidentally drowned in a river on his estate at Curraghmore.

 Family

-On 16 October 1897, he married Beatrix Frances Petty-FitzMaurice.
+On 16 October 1897, Lord Waterford married Lady Beatrix Frances Petty-Fitzmaurice, daughter of Henry Petty-Fitzmaurice, 5th Marquess of Lansdowne.
 They had six children: